Rural Medical Track

 - Grade of "I" (Incomplete): May be assigned if a student is unable to complete the course requirement of approved 100% attendance, the Course Coordinator recommends an extension of the student's Clerkship and sets forth reasoning for the recommended extension, or the student fails to submit the required paperwork and can provide justification for an extension.

 - Grievance Authority: Grievance of a rotation, performance evaluation, or course grade should start with the Course Coordinator.
 The final grading authority will be with the Course Coordinator .

 University policies will be strictly enforced.
 Students are expected to:

 - Exhibit professionalism and behave in an ethical manner at all times.

-- Demonstrate reliability and dependability by arriving prior to the expected start time.
-(If you are unable to attend you must contact the preceptor and the OSU Coordinator.
+- Demonstrate reliability and dependability by arriving prior to the start time.
+If you are unable to arrive prior to the expected start time, you must contact the preceptor and the OSU Coordinator.
 Make-up work is at the discretion of the Preceptor and the Course Coordinator.

 - Communicate respectfully (Disruptive or disrespectful behavior will not be tolerated.)

 - Turn in assignments on time to receive full credit.

 - Attend orientation and all didactics.
 If you are unable to arrive prior to the start time or are unable to attend, you must contact the OSU Coordinator and Course Contact.
 Make-up work is at the discretion of the Course Coordinator.